 Certainly, don’t leave out your little one who is going to help you in making curds and whey.

-Take the milk in a saucepan.
+- Take the milk in a saucepan.
 Place it on the stove top and stir while it is getting heated.
 Let the flame be low and allow it to reach a temperature of 80oC (175oF).
 You can check this with the thermometer.
-Alternatively, you can also check for milk simmering.
-Now switch off the stove and take the saucepan off the stove.

 In case your kids are older, then you may ask them to mix.
 But be with them and help them.